aiidateam/aiida-pseudo/docs/source/design.rst

 ===================

 Certain pseudopotential family types, such as the ``SsspFamily``, provide recommended cutoff values for wave functions and charge density in plane-wave codes.
-These cutoffs are always in units of electronvolt.
+These cutoffs can be defined in any unit supported by the |pint|_ package.
 The recommended cutoffs for a set of elements or a ``StructureData`` can be retrieved from the family as follows:

 .. code-block:: python